Sanil14/Sanil14/README.md

 - [Quika](https://quika.weebly.com/) - Discord Bot made using Discord.JS.
 Transitioned storage from JSON to MySQL.
 (Public Repo Soon)
 - [Spark Framework](https://github.com/Spark-Core/Spark) - Contributed to a Discord.JS Framework intended for beginners to create discord bots easily.
-- [FT Dashboard](https://falconites.com) - Dashboard made using PHP for gaming community to track jobs and announcements saved in MySQL.
+- [FT Dashboard](https://falconites.com) - Dashboard made using PHP for gaming community to track game events and announcements saved in MySQL.
-- [FT Desktop App](https://falconites.com) - Desktop Application made using Electron used to automatically detect jobs ingame and save it in MySQL.
+- [FT Desktop App](https://falconites.com) - Desktop Application made using Electron used to automatically detect events ingame and save it in MySQL.
 - [Quika V2](http://quikabot.com) - Attempted to revive Quika with a custom dashboard made in React and a complex permissions system for discord servers.

 ### Contact Me 📫